Attention And Misconduct: Exploring ADHD And ODD

 What is ODD?

-ODD is short for oppositional defiant disorder.
-As its name suggests, ODD is a behavior disorder characterized by consistent, unexplained behavioral outbursts, typically toward authority figures.
-According to the Child Mind Institute, symptoms of ODD may include being vindictive, being easily annoyed, being unusually irritable, deliberately annoying people, and blaming others for their own mistakes.
+Oppositional defiant disorder (ODD), is a behavior disorder characterized by consistent, unexplained behavioral outbursts, typically toward authority figures.
+According to the Child Mind Institute, ODD symptoms may include being vindictive, being easily annoyed, being unusually irritable, deliberately annoying people, and blaming others for their own mistakes.
 They may argue with adults refusing to do what is asked of them.

 Although every child engages in defiant behavior or oppositional behavior at some point, children with oppositional defiant disorder engage in them consistently, as a matter of course.
 While many children might respond with anger, aggression, or disobedience as a show of frustration, displeasure, or in response to rejection, children with ODD may demonstrate anger, aggression, and disobedience without a trigger or without any warning whatsoever.